 3) Community Days

-CCC scholar Jill gives her presentation about the indigenous school where she works at in Mindanao. © Coral Cay Conservation / Matt-Bristol Marisol
+CCC scholar Jill gives her presentation about the indigenous school where she works in Mindanao. © Coral Cay Conservation / Matt-Bristol Marisol

 Community Days are held by CCC in association with a local barangay, whose coastal waters have been recently surveyed, providing CCC with an opportunity to disseminate results and explain the reasons for our surveys as well building strong relationships with the local user group.